|Common Names||Commerson potato, Commerson’s nightshade, Papa Purgante|

 |Verticillium spp.
 (Verticillium Wilt)||Fungus|

 I have tasted a random sampling of tubers from seed grown plants of these species and found them all palatable.
-That could be good luck, or perhaps some of the glycoalkaloids in this species are not as bitter as the more common solanine and chaconine.
+That seems like good luck, or perhaps some of the glycoalkaloids in this species are not as bitter as the more common solanine and chaconine.
+Most accounts report that the tubers are bitter and the Uruguayan name “papa purgante,” suggests that this is likely to be a defining characteristic of the species.

 Chen (1976) found that this species reaches its maximum frost resistance (about 11 degrees F, -11.7 C) following a three week period of shortening photoperiod and reducing day and night temperatures.